 Redwood Curtain Theatre is located on Eureka's boardwalk in a tiny building decorated with a mural of a winged marble grizzly bear on a pedestal and the inscription, "Theatre takes courage."
 Impressed yet?
 No?
 The theater puts on consistently high-quality performances with an emphasis on contemporary works, and takes on the classics.
 The front of the theater also hosts local art exhibitions.
 Redwood Curtain puts on five shows per year, each with a three-week run.
 May we suggest a season pass?

 There is nothing more badass than Roller Derby.
-Humboldt Roller Derby is made up of three teams: the Redwood Rollers, the Widow Makers and the North Jetty Bettys.
+Humboldt Roller Derby is made up of two home teams: the Widow Makers and the North Jetty Bettys.
 Derby home bouts roll at Redwood Acres Franchesci Hall (3750 Harris Ave., Eureka) about once a month from January through June.
 They are family-friendly, raucous affairs.
 Tickets are sold in advance and at the door, and often sell out (because we love our teams).
 It is truly inspiring to watch this diverse group of women play an intensely physical, fast-paced, fun-as-hell sport.
 We suggest a season pass for this one, too.
 And keep your eye out for mascot Sassy Squatch.